HALL OF FAME HONOREES

 Hugh Cannon helped establish Davis High School as a long-time Utah track power when he set a high school discus record in 1932.
 He played basketball for both Davis and BYU and also was a track star for the Cougars.
 Cannon held the conference record in the discus for 20 years, a sport where he set an American record in 1943.
 He won the national AAU discus title in 1943 and 1944, and set a world record in the sport in 1943.
 Cannon captured the Penn Relays title in 1943 and 1944.

 Jim Gaddis began his fine athletic career lettering for three years in skiing and golf at East High and the University of Utah.
 While competing for the Utes, he won the NCAA alpine championship in 1961 and the combined alpine title in 1962.
-He earned NCAA all-American skiing honors in 1960 and again in 1962.
+He earned NCAA All-American skiing honors in 1960 and again in 1962.
 In 1962, he captured the national giant slalom title.
-Gaddis continued his legacy of skiing excellence by winning three national Snow Cup titles and four other national skiing championship.
+Gaddis continued his legacy of skiing excellence by winning three national Snow Cup titles and four other national skiing championships.
 He then passed on his knowledge and love of skiing by founding the Utah Junior Ski Program.

-Harry James was one of the 20TH Centuries great influences on the Utah tennis scene.
+Harry James was one of the 20th Century’s great influences on the Utah tennis scene.
 Though perhaps best-known as the University of Utah tennis coach for 26 years, James had a national footprint as well.
 He served as the president of the Intercollegiate Tennis Coaches Association and vice president of the National Public Parks Tennis Association.
 James’ Ute teams won 12 Western Athletic Conference championships and he coached seven All-Americans.
 On the area tennis scene, he was president of the Utah Tennis Association and the Intermountain Tennis Association.
 He was also the director of the Salt Lake County Recreation tennis program.

 Hack Miller was known for his colorful prose as the Deseret News sports editor for 40 years, earning a reputation as a college and outdoor writer.
 The Granite High and University of Utah graduate was an outstanding basketball player, winning all-state and all-conference honors in basketball.
 He served as president of the U.S. Basketball Writers Association, a director of the Outdoor Writers Association of America and a member of the U.S. Football Writers Association.
-Hack covered six Olympics, two World Series, four U.S Open golf championships, the Masters twice and the Tournament of Champions for 25 years.
+Hack covered six Olympics, two World Series, four U.S. Open golf championships, the Masters twice and golf’s Tournament of Champions for 25 years.

 CLASS OF 1988

 Merrill Douglas made his mark in football as both a player and as an official.
 He played football at Granite and Olympus High Schools, earning all-state fullback honors his junior and senior seasons.
-That earned him a chance to play college football at the University of Utah, where he was all-conference his junior and senior years and the conference scoring leader in 1957.
+That earned him a chance to play college football at the University of Utah, where he was All-Conference his junior and senior years and the conference scoring leader in 1957.
 Those efforts earned him the right to play in the East-West Shrine Game in 1957.
 From there, he played professional football for five years with the Chicago Bears, the Dallas Cowboys and the Philadelphia Eagles.
 After his playing career, Douglas was a long-time NFL referee.

 Few Utahns could match Hammel’s passion for tennis as a player, coach and tournament official.
 Hammel played tennis at East High, where he later coached tennis, and the University of Utah.
 In 1948, he was ranked third nationally in men’s singles.
 That led to a career in senior tennis where he was ranked number one in 1981 in the 55-year-old division.
 He remained ranked in the top 10 in singles and doubles for the next 10 years.
 He represented the U.S. on the Britannica Cup team in London, winning all three matches and going unbeaten.
 A generation of tennis players also knew him as the colorful organizer of The Salt Lake Tribune’s No Champs tennis tournament.